 The financial services industry is highly competitive and we compete for loans, deposits, and customer relationships in our geographic markets.
 We strive to be the bank of choice for socially responsible companies, organizations and individuals working to advance positive social change.
 Competition involves efforts to retain current customers, make new loans and obtain new deposits, increase the scope and sophistication of services offered, and offer competitive interest rates paid on deposits and charged on loans.
 Our cost of funds fluctuates with market interest rates and may be affected by higher rates offered by other financial institutions.
 In certain interest rate environments, additional significant competition for deposits may be expected to arise from corporate and government debt securities and money market mutual funds.
-We have a very small market share of the total deposit-gathering or lending activities in the metropolitan areas of New York City, Washington, D.C., Boston, and San Francisco.
+We have a small but growing market share of the total deposit-gathering or lending activities in the metropolitan areas of New York City, Washington, D.C., Boston, and San Francisco.

-In the financial services industry, market demands, technological and regulatory changes and economic pressures have increased competition among banks, as well as other financial institutions.
-As a result of increased competition, we believe that existing banks have been forced to diversify their services, increase rates paid on deposits and become more cost effective.
-Meanwhile, corresponding changes in the regulatory framework have resulted in increasing uniformity in the financial services offered by financial institutions.
-These market dynamics in the financial services industry have increased the number of new bank and non-bank competitors and have increased customer awareness of product and service differences among competitors.
+In the financial services industry, market demands, technology advances, regulatory changes and economic pressures have increased competition among banks, as well as other financial institutions.
+As a result of increased competition, we believe that all existing banks must adapt and become more cost efficient.
+Meanwhile, corresponding changes in the regulatory framework have resulted in increasing cost burden on banking institutions.
+These market dynamics have increased the number of non-bank competitors and have increased customer awareness of product and service differences among bank and non-bank competitors.

 We primarily face competition from the five major categories of competitors listed below.
-In each case, we rely on our focus on our socially responsible mission and on consumer products at a local and increasingly national level to attract mission-aligned customers and compete against these competitors.
+In each case, we rely on our focus on our socially responsible banking model to attract mission-aligned customers to successfully compete.

 - Local and regional bank competition within our branch footprint of the metropolitan areas of New York City, Washington, D.C., and San Francisco and our commercial office in Boston.
 These local and regional banks have the same local focus and engagement with the community and typically offer similar products and servicing capabilities. - Large banks which have been and are expanding their physical footprint in the metropolitan areas of New York City, Washington, D.C., Boston, and San Francisco.
 These large banks have significant national-scale resources. - National "direct" banks, which have sophisticated digital offerings and significant national brand investments that appeal to segments of the population that do not require a physical branch to conduct banking and may offer higher interest rates on deposits. - Fintech "non-banks."
 There are numerous emerging business models and technology innovators entering the field of personal finance.
 Much of the Fintech innovation has significant capabilities and may be disruptive to traditional banks. - Other socially responsible banks and financial services companies, including credit unions.
-We anticipate an increase in competition in socially responsible banking given the recent high-level focus the concept has received.